justinthelaw/uds-k3d/docs/GPU.md

 # GPU

 UDS K3d comes with optional base images that provide GPU scheduling in the cluster to allow for GPU-accelerated workloads (e.g., LLMs).
-Currently, UDS K3d only supports NVIDIA CUDA-capable GPUs, with considerations for supporting for AMD and MLX workloads in the future.
+Currently, UDS K3d only supports NVIDIA CUDA-capable GPUs, with considerations for supporting AMD and other workloads in the future.

 ## NVIDIA